Semantics-Empowered Communication: A Tutorial-cum-Survey: Introduction

 \subsection{Related Work and Scope}

 SemCom is currently undergoing extensive discussions and the understanding of SemCom is continually evolving.
-Looking back at the footprints, works on SemCom can be generally grouped into three main categories (i.e., conceptual exploration, detailed technical research, and survey \& tutorials) from the perspectives of contribution and research directions.
-The first category mainly concentrates on the ``\textit{what}'' and ``\textit{why}'' problems, by envisioning possible features and architectures, as well as explaining the necessity of this new communication scheme.
-The second category answers the ``\textit{how}'' question and provides concrete implementation details and techniques towards enabling a SemCom system.
-Belonging to the last category, this paper focuses on the summary and tutorials for facilitating further research.
+Looking back at the footprints, works on SemCom can be generally grouped into three main categories (i.e., conceptual exploration, detailed technical research, and surveys \& tutorials) from the perspectives of contributions and research directions.
+The first category mainly concentrates on the ``\emph{what}'' and ``\emph{why}'' problems, by envisioning possible features and architectures, as well as explaining the necessity of this new communication scheme.
+The second category answers the ``\emph{how}'' question and provides concrete implementation details and techniques for enabling a SemCom system.
+Belonging to the last category, this paper focuses on the summary and tutorials for facilitating further researches.